-FAA-issued type certification for a particular model of aircraft confirms that the manufacturer has met particular standards of safety that are deemed necessary for operating in the National Airspace System (NAS).
-For manned aircraft, this is a long and exacting process that can cost many millions of dollars, and once complete, means that every identical aircraft created by the manufacturer is automatically certified.
+The type certification process has been around for roughly a century and involves ensuring that specific models of aircraft are airworthy by thoroughly analyzing their designs and making sure that they meet exacting standards of safety that are deemed necessary for operating in the National Airspace System (NAS).
+Once this process has been completed, every subsequent unit of that aircraft model created by the manufacturer is automatically certified.

 BVLOS flights are one of the keys to unlocking the full potential of the drone industry.
-Allowing UAVs to operate beyond the visual range of the pilot will allow longer flights and coverage of greater areas, and cutting humans out of the loop entirely via full autonomy will drive operating costs down even further.
+Allowing UAVs (Unmanned Aerial Vehicles) to operate beyond the visual range of the pilot will allow longer flights and coverage of greater areas, and cutting humans out of the loop entirely via full autonomy will drive operating costs down even further.

 This system must be able to provide command and control as well as data transfer with a high level of reliability and redundancy, with uptime that is close to 100%.
 Security is also an essential consideration, as many drone applications will involve transferring of large amounts of sensitive data over public communications networks.

 Following the submission of a type certification, the FAA will issue airworthiness criteria to applications that are deemed to be suitable.
 These criteria represent safety standards that the applicant must demonstrate that their UAS are reliable, controllable, and safe, and provide the FAA basic assurance that the aircraft will operate as intended.
 The review is currently tailored on a case-by-case basis towards each particular drone platform, its level of complexity of its operations, and the level of risk involved.